XARTS Network Drive

 This is your private folder.
 Only you can open it.
 The files and folders you put inside it are not visible to other lab users.

-TIP: You can make additional private folders on the same level as your “Documents” folder.
+You can make additional private folders just like your predefined, private "Documents" folder.
 On a Mac, first create the folder.
 Now click on it once to highlight it and select File ➔ Get Info.
 Click the padlock in the lower right corner of the information window that appears.
-In the “sharing and permissions” section, delete the “staff” line and change the privileges for “everyone” to “no access”.
+In the “Sharing & Permissions” section, delete the “ACCOUNTS\Domain Users” line and change the privileges for “everyone” to “no access”.

 All lab users can view (and, by extension, copy) the files that you put in here, but they can’t edit or delete them.
 Use this folder to share files with the lab community.